-The criteria are organized in four categories:
+The four categories are:

-- Balance of bottom-up and top-down approach with inclusion of target population - Intersectoral, multi-level and multi-professional approach with strong commitment at highest level - Qualified and highly committed human resources, detailed documentation, monitoring and evaluation - Long-term engagement with stable funding.
+- 1. Balance of bottom-up and top-down approach with inclusion of target population - 2.
+Intersectoral, multi-level and multi-professional approach - 3.
+Qualified and highly committed human resources, detailed documentation, monitoring and evaluation - 4.
+Long-term engagement with stable funding